wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 Both Parcel and Webpack also do image compression which is neat.

-If you want to ship your code to a browser and have it be as performant as possible, we are using bundlers to do that.
+Bundlers let us ship code to a browser and have it be as performant as possible.

+#### Using Parcel

 Wes is going to show us how to do that using Parcel.
-Wes will be using Parcel One in this lesson, but Parcel Two will work the same way.
+He will be using Parcel One in this lesson, but Parcel Two will work the same way.

 Let's go and convert both the modules for dad jokes and the currency conversion one so Wes can show us what the process is for that.